 Will a high gain antenna actually suit your purpose?

 When buying an antenna, customers will often look for the most gain they can get, thinking that high gain will surely give them the best transmit and receive range possible.
 However, the local terrain and other factors in their surrounding area can mean that high gain is in fact NOT the best choice.

-Actually, the higher the gain, the more susceptible the antenna signal is to obstruction and interference.
+Actually, the higher the gain, the more susceptible the antenna signal is to obstruction and interference such as hills, buildings or trees.
 So here is a guide as to what the different radiation patterns look like and where different levels of gain will be your best solution.

 High Gain : 9 dBd = 11.1 dBi, 6 dBd = 8.1 dBi

 High gain antennas take all of the inputted signal and transmit it along the horizontal plane in a tight, narrow beam.

 PROS: Yes, the signal does travel further.
 This is a definite advantage in areas where the terrain is quite flat, provided there are few trees or buildings in the signal path.